 Timberline ski resort boasts the longest ski season in North America, operating every month of the year.
 In the summer, non-skiers can ride the Magic Mile chairlift up the mountain for stunning vistas so we did just that.

-Whilst the vistas from Mount Hood were nice, I’m still in the honeymoon phase of my Whistler love affair.
+Whilst the vistas from Mount Hood was nice, I’m still in the honeymoon phase of my Whistler love affair.
 It is hard to beat the views from Whistler peak.

 We drove the one-lane US-97 through from The Dalles to Yakima.
 It was a flat and mostly boring drive with the occasional passing wind turbine field.

-The reason why we chose to drive to Yakima versus back track from Mount Hood to Portland and take the much faster I-5 route to Seattle was because my dad and I both wanted to drive through Mount Rainier National Park.
+The reason why we chose to drive to Yakima versus backtrack from Mount Hood to Portland and take the much faster I-5 route to Seattle was that my dad and I both wanted to drive through Mount Rainier National Park.
 There are two scenic bypasses through the park and we chose to drive the Chinook Scenic Byway.
 It passes through Mount Baker-Snoqualmie National Forest and Mount Rainier National Park.

 The weather was perfect and visibility was great.
 We spent a lot of time on this drive and I wouldn’t have had it any other way.
 There is something about being in the mountains that is very peaceful to me.

-There was still large drifts of snow at Chinook Pass which sits at an altitude of 5,430 ft / 1,655 m but no jacket was needed.
+There were still large drifts of snow at Chinook Pass which sits at an altitude of 5,430 ft / 1,655 m but no jacket was needed.
 The temperatures were autumn-like.

 We arrived in Seattle on tires that were literally worn down to their cords.
 One misstep of our mountain adventure was that we failed to take into account the altitude and that tires deflate at higher altitudes which makes them wear more aggressively.